zannloo/tp/docs/UserGuide.md

 ## Quick start

+The following steps are similar for all operating systems(OS) such as Windows, macOS and Linux.

 1. Ensure you have Java `11` or above installed in your computer.

 1. Download the latest `ProfBook.jar` from [here](https://github.com/AY2324S1-CS2103T-W15-2/tp/releases).